 Editor says, what if wartime anti-German sentiment had forced the dissolution of the British Monarchy?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Generals thread.

 Editor says, in this post we imagine that Britain dissolved tbe monarchy due to anti-German sentiment in World War One.

 Wikipedia reports ~ His father's forty-five year Naval career reached its pinnacle in 1912 when he was appointed as First Sea Lord in the Admiralty.
 However, two years later in 1914, due to the growing anti-German sentiments that swept across Europe during the first few months of World War I, Prince Louis was removed from his position and publicly humiliated by King George V, and Lord of the Admiralty Winston Churchill.
 Though both men professed 'sadness' at having to do this, private conversations and letters show them both to perfectly happy to sacrifice their "blue-eyed German".
 This forced retirement of his father was devastating to Louis.
 In 1917, when the Royal Family stopped using their German names and titles and adopted the more British-sounding "Windsor", Prince Louis of Battenberg became Louis Mountbatten, and was created Marquess of Milford Haven.
 His second son acquired the courtesy title Lord Louis Mountbatten and was known as Lord Louis informally until his death notwithstanding his being granted a viscountcy in recognition of his wartime service in the Far East and an earldom for his role in the transition of India from British dependency to sovereign state.
 Editorial comments are entered in [light green] typeface.